yesnik/rails-guides/controllers/methods.md

 Layout `layouts/application.html.erb` will be applied to all controllers that don't otherwise have a layout defined for them.

-We can qualify which actions will have the layout applied tho them using the :only and :except qualifiers:
+We can qualify which actions will have the layout applied to them using the `:only` and `:except` qualifiers:

 ```ruby
 class StoreController < ApplicationController